caleb531/sca-for-vscode/README.md

-# sca-vscode README
+# sca-for-vscode README

-This is the README for your extension "sca-vscode".
+This is the README for your extension "sca-for-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features